Astronomy on Hawaii

-The 13,796 foot summit of Mauna Kea has the largest number of telescopes in the world and has the clearest view of the skies of any location on earth for optical telescopes.
-The reason is that the air is dry and pollution-free.
-The island has controlled light pollution by using special street lights to keep light from impacting the telescopes.
+The 13,796 foot (4205 m) summit of Mauna Kea has the most optical telescopes in the world and the clearest view of the skies of any location on earth.
+The largest telescope in the world, Keck, is located on Mauna Kea and a new even larger 10 Meter Telescope is being constructed there.
+The reason that Mauna Kea is so perfect for optical telescopes is that the air is dry and pollution-free.
+Hawaii island has further enhanced the location by controlling light pollution through special street lights to keep light from impacting the telescopes.

 Observatory on Mauna Kea

-Driving on up to the telescopes can be hazardous due to road conditions, weather, and potential health impacts due to the high altitude of the summit.
+Driving up to the telescopes can be hazardous due to road conditions, weather, and potential health impacts from the high altitude of the summit.
 There are tours to the Mauna Kea telescopes which may be the easiest and safest way to get up close to the telescopes.

-If you want to drive yourself, the Onizuka Center for International Astronomy Center is the visitor’s center to the Mauna Kea telescopes.
-The center is located at the 9,200-foot level on the Mauna Kea access road.
+But a drive half-way up to the Mauna Kea visitors center can be fun.
+The Onizuka Center for International Astronomy Center is the visitor’s center to the Mauna Kea telescopes located below the summit at the 9,200-foot (2800 m) level on the Mauna Kea access road.
 Here is a look at the drive up to the visitors center.
-The visitors center hosts sky viewing parties on weekends by amateur astronomy clubs.
-Check their website for any events at the visitors center.
+The Visitor's center has exhibits, a gift store, bathrooms, and hosts telescope viewing sessions by amateur astronomy clubs.
+Check the center's website for evening sky viewing events at the center.

 Mauna Kea Visitor Center

-You can check on the weather on Mauna Kea Weather and see the telescopes via CAMs on line
+You can check on the weather on Mauna Kea and see the telescopes via CAMs realtime.

-To learn more about the telescopes on the Island of Hawaii and their current activities visit their web sites:
+To learn more about the telescopes on the Island of Hawaii and their current activities and events visit each of the Telescope web sites:

 Keck Observatory